How to Choose a Commercial Loan Broker You Can Trust

 - The scattershot broker.
 These are commercial loan brokers that send your deal information to every lender they know hoping that something sticks.
 This is an improper use of your proprietary information and a waste of time.

 - The broker chain.
-As discussed in a previous blog, some commercial loan brokers will work through another broker to find the right lender.
+Some commercial loan brokers will work through another broker to find the right lender.
 This is okay as long as all the brokers involved are disclosed and you agree to all fees up-front.
 A broker chain can involve multiple brokers and possibly multiple fees.
 Broker chains can be expensive and make deal difficult to close.
 Lenders really don’t like broker chains.
 We love to work with other brokers or advisors who need our expertise, but we don’t do chains.

 - The bait-and-switch.
 You should ask your broker why they believe they can find a lender at the desired rate, maturity and fees.
 Some brokers will promise the world but not be able to deliver and waste critical time.